kiat/BigDataAnalytics/HowTos/How-to-install-pyspark-on-Windows.md

 You can use the following options:
 * Choose a Spark release: 2.4.4 (Aug 30 2019)<br/>
-* Choose a package type: Pre-built for Hadoop 2.7
+* Choose a package type: Pre-built for Hadoop 2.7<br/>
+*Please note that Spark and Hadoop are regularly updated & therefore the actual versions will differ*

 Create a folder 'spark' in 'C:\ProgramData' and move 'spark-2.4.4-bin-hadoop2.7.tgz' from your downloads folder to this directory.
 Now uncompress the file using 7zip, so that you have the following directory structure: